tikyau/OPCDA_to_IoTHub/README.md

 This repo contain the full source code in C# that allows you to
 1. Remotely connect to your OPCDA Server.
-3. Extracting the relevant data at a regular predefined time interval from your OPCDA server by providing the tag names concerned .
+3. Extract the relevant data at a regular predefined time interval from your OPCDA server by providing the tag names concerned .
 4. Stream the data into your IoT Hub on Azure.